GalaxyHunters/VIVID3D/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/vivid3d)
 ![GitHub contributors](https://img.shields.io/github/contributors/GalaxyHunters/vivid)

-<p>We present VIVID3D, an innovative method for research using 3D technology.</P>
+We present VIVID3D, an innovative method for research using 3D technology.
----

 # Overview
 VIVID3D is an all new python package for simple scientific visualization and creation of 3D models.
 Visualize particle simulations like never before, with Voronoi Tesselation for realistic volume representation in 3D